-Backgrounding and stocker operations usually result in more animal units per acre, require imported feed, create HIAs, and require additional efforts to reduce effects to water resources.
-HIA practices above also apply to stocker and backgrounding operations.
-Additional HIA practices include revegetating holding areas, rotating feed bunks when cattle are removed to help prevent runoff and maintaining non-fertilized vegetated buffers adjacent to streams and wetlands.
+The process of weaning foals and raising yearlings can result in more animal units per acre, which may require imported feed, create HIAs, and require additional efforts to reduce impacts to water resources.
+Additional practices for HIAs include revegetating holding areas, rotating feed bunks when equine are removed to help prevent runoff, and maintaining non-fertilized vegetated buffers adjacent to streams and wetlands.